sangria-graphql/sangria/README.md

 I'm pretty sure it would be interesting for many people.

 Also you can contribute to [the documentation](https://github.com/sangria-graphql/sangria-website) or help others by answering questions on
-[StackOverflow](https://stackoverflow.com/questions/tagged/sangria) or joining discussions at [the mailing list](https://groups.google.com/forum/#!forum/sangria-graphql) and [gitter chat](https://gitter.im/sangria-graphql/sangria).
+[StackOverflow](https://stackoverflow.com/questions/tagged/sangria) or joining discussions on the [gitter chat](https://gitter.im/sangria-graphql/sangria).
 It would be very helpful!

 Not to mention the code itself.
 There is nothing more exciting than hacking some stuff together :)